Gravitational-wave constraints on noncommutative spacetime from GW190814: Data analysis

 where $p(d|\vartheta,\mathcal{H})$ denotes the likelihood, $p(\vartheta|\mathcal{H})$ is the prior, and $p(d|\mathcal{H})$ presents the evidence.
 For a network of multiple detectors, the likelihood is given by,

-where $\log\bar{\alpha}$ is the normalizing constant, the subscript $i$ denotes the $i$-th detector, and $h$ presents the waveform template.
+where $\log\bar{\alpha}$ is the normalizing constant, the subscript $i$ denotes the $i$th detector, and $h$ presents the waveform template.
 The inner product is defined as,

 where $f_{\mathrm{low}}$ and $f_{\mathrm{high}}$ are the low- and high-frequency cutoffs of the data, respectively.
-In this work, we consider both GW150914 and GW190814 as spin-aligned BBH events.
-The GR waveform can be described with 11 parameters,
+Since both GW150914 \cite{LIGOScientific:2016wkq} and GW190814 \cite{LIGOScientific:2020zkf} exhibit negligible evidence for spin precession, and it has been shown that precessing and nonprecessing waveform models yield consistent posterior distributions for GW150914 \cite{LIGOScientific:2016wkq}, we model both events as spin-aligned binary black hole systems in this work.
+Thus, the GR waveform can be described with 11 parameters,

 where $\mathcal{M}_c$ and $q$ are chirp mass and the mass ratio, $\chi_{1z}$ and $\chi_{2z}$ are their dimensionless spin components which parallel with the orbital angular momentum, $D_L$ is the luminosity distance of the source, $\alpha$ and $\delta$ are the right ascension and declination angles respectively, $\iota$ and $\psi$ are the inclination angle the polarization angle respectively, and $\phi_c$ and $t_c$ are the coalescence phase and time respectively.